 Cyber Security and data privacy

-RWS also holds SOC2 certificates for its Cloud Operations and Language Services functions.
-The ISMS provides a robust baseline which gives RWS the agility to develop further the controls necessary to meet a variety of sector specific information security compliance requirements if identified as being in the business interest.
+The Information Security Management System (ISMS) is the framework that underpins the globally recognised ISO 27001:2013 certification.
+We hold this for our hosted product solutions, Regulated Industries division, IP Services division and their supporting services, people, processes and technology.
+RWS also holds SOC2 certificates for its Cloud Operations function.
+The ISMS provides a robust baseline which gives RWS the agility to further develop the controls needed to meet a variety of sector specific information security compliance requirements, if identified as being in the business interest.
 Our ongoing work to improve and expand the scope of our certified ISMS ensures the implementation and external validation of internationally recognised information security controls which benefit both RWS and our clients.

 RWS employs ‘defence in depth’ in its security posture and understands that regular testing of its security controls is important.
 As such we routinely conduct vulnerability scanning of our internal and external infrastructure and, at the request of some of our clients, elements of our public facing infrastructure are subject to periodic penetration testing.
 This allows the identification of weaknesses which are analysed to determine the most appropriate mitigation to be applied.